EmilianoMora/BIO302_SPRING2023_PRACTICAL4/Instructions_practical4.md

 Now that you know how to run a Fst analysis along the genome, do the same analysis to estimate genetic diveristy (nucleotide diversity) using windows.

-# Simulating Genetic Drift and Natural selection with learnPopGen
+# Simulating Genetic Drift and Natural Selection with learnPopGen

 Great! you reached the final part of the practical!
 I have no idea how long is this going to take you ideally you would ask stuff that you dont understand and so.